INNOVATIVE MINDS #13

 - Innovation is about brilliant ideation and relentless execution.
 The innovation team competes with the most innovative minds.
 Such a team must not only create an idea but also bring it to market.
 Such an internal structure can only be decided by the CEO.

 - Innovation is no longer about cool products or services.
 It’s about the market cap of a company.
 The number of highly potent market entries like Tesla in the automotive industry, Booking.com in the touristic industry, UpWork in the HR business, or Airbnb in the hospitality industry, to name just a few change their entire industry segment and make former leaders to followers.
 Only the CEO can navigate an enterprise through those new competitions.

-Axel Schultze, CEO, and Founder of BlueCallom will discuss what enterprise leaders can do to move from an improvement paradigm to an innovation paradigm and avoid getting disruption through others.
-Also, he explores how to upskill your teams and what a professional innovation team needs to do and know to deliver groundbreaking innovation?
+Axel Schultze, CEO, and Founder of BlueCallom joined by Christian Weh, Senior Director Innovation & Global Projects for Johnson & Johnson, and Luuk Houtepen, Director Strategic Partnerships & Innovation at SThree, will discuss what enterprise leaders can do to move from an improvement paradigm to an innovation paradigm and avoid getting disruption through others.
+Also, they will explore how to upskill your teams and what a professional innovation team needs to do and know to deliver groundbreaking innovation?
 Moreover, what does the executive bench need to know about capital requirements, market preparation, and organizational adjustments to become genuinely innovative?